-With some excitement, Johannes Kepler opens the tripod of his telescope and points its leather-bound tube towards the western sky.
+Hands trembling, Johannes Kepler opens the tripod of his telescope and points its leather-bound tube towards the western sky.
 As night approaches, the sky turns a dark blue.
 Stars, shining in the firmament, become more visible.

-It is a momentous year for the astronomer and astrologer, after formulating his third law of planetary motion he now works on preparing it for publication in the following year.
+It is a momentous year for the astronomer and astrologer.
+After formulating his third law of planetary motion he now works on preparing it for publication in the following year.

-Within the space of a few months, two bright comets have become visible in the night sky observed by himself, and many other astronomers around the world.
+Within the space of a few months, two bright comets have become visible in the night sky, observed by himself and many other astronomers around the world.
 Both Father Giovani Vremano in China, and Father Manuel Dias in India, have reported sightings.